 The most important decision you make is the artist/surgeon that you choose - please let us know if you have any additional questions!

-Neck skin will not tighten further after Neck and Face Lift
+Neck skin will not tighten further 9 weeks after Facelift and Neck Lift

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.